Overview

 The DevGuard CI/CD components implement the OWASP DevSecOps pipeline in an optimal way, eliminating the need for extensive cybersecurity expertise.
 You can integrate the DevGuard CI/CD pipeline with your repository on GitHub or GitLab.

-Once integrated, the DevGuard CI/CD pipeline will scan your codebase, identify flaws, and provide attestation and evidence for completed checks.
+Once integrated, the DevGuard CI/CD pipeline will scan your codebase, identify vulnerabilities, and provide attestation and evidence for completed checks.

-On DevGuard, you can manage, prioritize, and resolve flaws, achieve compliance, and access additional features.
+On DevGuard, you can manage, prioritize, and resolve vulnerabilities, achieve compliance, and access additional features.

 Let’s get your release pre-flight checks done with DevGuard ✅ 🚀